 Surprising as it may be for some, there is actually quite a bit of historical evidence for Jesus from non-Christian sources.
 This is the best kind of evidence as if anything it is biased against Christianity, rather than for it, the writers having no vested interest in proving the historicity of Jesus.
 Evidence from … Continue reading Evidence for Christ from non-Christians

 It is not uncommon for people to have a very lopsided view of Jesus (and consequently God).
 Some see only his tenderness.
 Others see only his toughness.
 The written accounts we have though suggest Jesus was both.
 Tender on the downtrodden.
 Tough on those doing the treading.
 Tender on the humble.
 Tough on the proud. … Continue reading The tenderness and toughness of Jesus

 Christ is the beginning and end of Christian experience.
 In the closing chapter of the Bible, from the lips of Jesus we hear: “I am the Alpha and the Omega, the First and the Last, the Beginning and the End.”
 (Revelation 22:13)

+Below is a graphic representation of the number of times Jesus quotes the Old Testament in the New Testament.
+There are some interesting patterns here.
 Firstly, note how the the Gospel of Matthew is the most quote heavy of the four all and that there's considerable focus on the Torah, the first five books of … Continue reading Jesus and the Old Testament

 A saying attributed to St. Columba: My Druid is Christ, the Son of God, Christ, Son of Mary, the Great Abbot, The Father, the Son and the Holy Spirit.